scsa

 Leading lights in film and contemporary theatre

-Our beginnings MULTISALA INTERNATIONAL
+OUR BEGINNINGS MULTISALA INTERNATIONAL

 Our first publishing experience was in 1998 when the opportunity arose to publish an architecture magazine.
 At that time a conspicuous transformation of movie theatres had begun.
 In Europe, especially in Italy, a new form of architecture had just emerged that dealt with facilities designed for public entertainment.